Charles Ross (Washington politician)

 Charles R. Ross is an American funeral director and politician from Washington.
 Ross is a Republican Party member of the Washington House of Representatives, representing the 14th district.

 Career

-In 1990, Ross served in the United States Navy, until 1994.
-Ross served on the USS Kitty Hawk during the Persian Gulf War.
+In 1990 after graduating from Naches Valley High School, he enlisted in the United States Navy on August 27.
+After completing his basic training in San Diego, CA he was assigned to VAQ-134 an Electronic Warfare Squadron of EA-6B’s based at NAS Whidbey Island.
+In November 1992 he deployed with his squadron onboard the aircraft carrier USS Kitty Hawk (CV-63).
+During this West Pac he participated in Operation Restore Hope off the coast of Somalia and then moved to the Persian Gulf to conduct combat operations in Southern Iraq.
+He was awarded the Joint Meritorious Unit Award, Meritorious Unit Commendation, Armed Forces Expeditionary Medal, National Defense Medal and the Southwest Asia Service Medal.
+Ross was honorably discharged from active duty on June 15, 1994.

 In 1996, Ross became a funeral director.

 In 2006, Ross won the election and became a Republican Party member of the Washington House of Representatives for District 14.